bozsahin/ling488-bogazici/projects/p3-acquisition/README.md

 In this project we look at some real data from CHILDES database, Eve fragment.
 We will study the effect of training on grammar of Eve.

-Thsis grammar is hypothesized by us, Seda Demirel and Cem Bozsahin.
+This grammar is developed by us, Seda Demirel and Cem Bozsahin.
 It is based on 5k plus Eve-directed speech from CHILDES.
 The files in this folder are:

+This grammar makes all Eve-directed utterances parsable.
+The key to its empirical success would be how good it makes supervision data the most likely after training.
+The untrained grammar is VERY unlikely to make the correct analysis the most likely one.
+That is what training is for in this project.

+In short, from valid models we are trying to pick the most likely candidate model if we can.
+We are going to do that by inspection.

 - eve.gram.initial : contains Eve grammar before the start of experiments.
 All parameter values are same.
 Note explicit mention of that in the file.